stibbons1990/hex/docs/blog/posts/2025-02-22-home-assistant-on-kubernetes-on-raspberry-pi-5-alfred.md

 Eventually the service is available at <https://navidrome-alfred.royal-penny.ts.net>
 and *everything works just fine*.
-Otherwise, consider removing the contents of `/home/k8s/navidrome` to let Navidrom initialize itself anew.
+Otherwise, consider removing the contents of `/home/k8s/navidrome` to let Navidrome initialize itself anew.

 ## Conclusion